huawei-csl/sprout-hdl/README.md

 - Uint(value), optional length bit?
 - simulation: get any signal in graph wich is there implicitly, run simulation just on function and after setting starting nodes to a value
 - unify get and peek (same thing but one is with sign conversion, the other is not)
+- unify log_expression_states and watches in the Simulator.

 Contributions are welcome—feel free to open issues or submit pull requests with improvements or new hardware components.